Avodha-Education/flask_bulk_prediction/README.md

 And run the flask file app.py using python app.py

-upload the sample file  test.csv and get your prediction in .csv
+upload the sample file  test_file.csv and get your prediction in .csv